Ali Sethi: 2023: Notable tours and performances, first EP, and first album

-2024: Notable singles and performances
+2024–present: Notable singles, performances, and two albums

 In January 2024, Sethi collaborated with Canadian singer Jonita Gandhi for the single "Love Like That."
 Rolling Stone India described the single as a "qawwali-informed hyper-pop tune," and noted Sethi for his "traditionally-rooted versatility."
 In March 2024, Sethi performed at the Savannah College of Art and Design, Atlanta, following it up with a performance at Georgetown University in April 2024 as part of its Georgetown Global Dialogues series.
 In May 2024, Sethi took part in a live podcast episode at Queens College, CUNY, along with novelist Joyce Carol Oates.

-2025: First full-length album and fall tour

-In August 2025, Sethi released his first full-length album titled Love Language, comprising 16 tracks, under the label Zubberdust Media.
+In August 2025, Sethi released his first full-length solo album titled Love Language, comprising 16 tracks, under the label Zubberdust Media.
 The album was described as a cross-genre blend of "hyperpop, reggaeton, Sufi chant, and Hindustani classical music."
 In September 2025, Sethi announced his month-long North American fall tour, with 11 stops across the United States and Canada including Boston, Los Angeles, Chicago, Toronto, and Vancouver, among others.
 The tour concluded on October 22, 2025 in Seattle.

+In March 2026, Sethi announced his new album in collaboration with American drummer and songwriter Gregory Rogove titled Room Jhoom.
+The lead single, "Embrace," was released the same month.
+Room Jhoom was released on May 22, 2026 and was described as a fusion of "soft Sufi" and "fast-paced Caribbean" – thereby combining Sethi's and Rogove's musical sensibilities.
+Sethi asserted that the album was his attempt at bridging the gap between South Asian and Latin American pop.